namsor/namsor-javascript-sdk2/docs/ChineseApi.md

 <a name="chineseNameGenderCandidates"></a>
 # **chineseNameGenderCandidates**
-> RomanizedNameOut chineseNameGenderCandidates(chineseSurnameLatin, chineseGivenNameLatin, knownGender)
+> NameMatchCandidatesOut chineseNameGenderCandidates(chineseSurnameLatin, chineseGivenNameLatin, knownGender)

 Identify Chinese name candidates, based on the romanized name ex.
 Wang Xiaoming - having a known gender (&#39;male&#39; or &#39;female&#39;)